ibexa/documentation-developer/docs/guide/security_checklist.md

 Adjust timeout limits to your needs:

 When using the "forgot password" feature, a token is created which expires if the user doesn't click the password reset link that gets mailed to them in time.
-The time before it expires is set in the parameter `ibexa.site_access.config.default.security.token_interval_spec`.
+The time before it expires is set in the parameter `ezsettings.default.security.token_interval_spec`.
 By nature this feature must be available to users before they have logged in, including would-be attackers.
 If an attacker uses this feature with someone else's email address, the attacker doesn't receive the email.
 But they could still try to guess the password reset link.